prisonerjohn/seeing-machines/content/en/docs/class-7/depth-world/index.md

 If we change our mesh topology to `OF_PRIMITIVE_POINTS`, this will draw points at each vertex position without interpolating in the space between them.

 If we want to add more resolution, we need more points.

-Let's update our mesh to add a vertex for every pixel.
+{{< details "Update the mesh to render points, and add a vertex for every pixel." >}}

 ```cpp
 // ofApp.h